When we take a photo with our cameras, we turn a 3D image into 2D. It can cause problems when you’re trying to display depth.

 The line draws your eyes down the path and into the distance, providing a strong feeling of depth as the line diminishes into the distance.

-Distance and Focal Length
+4. Use Distance and Focal Length

-It’s easy to create depth using vertical lines: taking two or more ‘vertical’ objects that we know to be the same height (or roughly so) and place one further away than the other.
+It’s easy to create depth using vertical lines: taking two or more ‘vertical’ objects that we know to be the same height (or roughly so) and placing one further away than the other.
 The more distant vertical line appears smaller, providing a sense of depth.

-You might not have heard of this term before and, for those of you who haven’t, here’s an overview:
+You might not have heard of this term before.
+And for those of you who haven’t, here’s an overview.

-Because we’re taking a photo of a 3D scene, the lines come under one of the other categories of lines listed above, diminishing the further away they get: the depth.
+Because we’re taking a photo of a 3D scene, the lines come under one of the other categories of lines listed above.
+They diminish the further away they get creating depth.

 Have a look at my photo below.
-It draws your eyes down two different paths, trying to see into the distance.
+It draws your eyes down two paths, trying to see into the distance.